l-manoj/core-webapis/README.md

 dotnet publish (to test from host on port: 5000 using  dotnet bin/debug/netcoreapp2.0/publish/apiswagger.dll) dotnet run (to test from host on port 8080)

+Above steps to build and publish inside a conatiner can be automated using the Dockerfile and .dockerignore files